Petru Racu: Body art

 Petru has more than 25 tattoos, including one in honour of his mother, Maria, who died in November 2020 of COVID-19; in addition, he also has tattoos of viking, Jason Voorhees, Dovahkiin, wolf, tiger, eagle, grizzly bear, french bulldog, shark, dagger, mace and lots of others.

 Business

 In November 2021, Racu launched the production of Vegetal cold-pressed oils.
-The factory is located in the village of Ghidighici, Chisinau.
+The factory is located in the village of Ghidighici, Chișinău.
 In August 2022, Vegetal became first and only company from the Republic of Moldova, in the field, certified ECO according to Regulation EC 834/07 by the International Certifying Body CERES GmbH Germany.
+In summer 2023 have become ISO Standard Certification 22000 issued in the UK.